 Students in the Urban Policy Analysis and Management program deliver policy and analytic advice to public

 and nonprofit clients to help advance their policy objectives.
-In the Laboratory in Issue Analysis, students work in teams conducting analysis addressing a policy issue for a partnering public or nonprofit organization.
-Students in the Policy Analysis class also apply skills they have learned in real-world situations by collaborating with partner organizations.
+In the Urban Policy Lab, students work in teams conducting analysis addressing a policy issue for a partnering public or nonprofit organization.
+Students in the class also apply skills they have learned in real-world situations by collaborating with partner organizations.
 These projects enable students to hone their research and policy analysis skills and gain issue-specific knowledge.

 Milano students interested in public education can enroll in the Community-School Partnership Lab, which combines a semester of public education policy and management training with a year of fieldwork supporting a public school in Harlem.
 Students collaborate with Milano faculty, the Center for New York City Affairs, local school leaders, and community groups to develop lasting partnerships between an elementary school and community-based organizations.
 Students expand and apply their knowledge of urban education reform and management, participatory research, and the public school's role in community outreach and parent engagement.

 Students in the Master's in Teaching English to Speakers of Other Languages (MATESOL) program bring their skills into the community by teaching English in two outreach programs.
 The programs are designed to support English language learners who might not otherwise be able to afford classes and allow students to gain experience as teachers and develop an understanding of the challenges learners face.
 One program provides free classes on campus; the other is offered to English learners on-site at their workplaces, a model that has been implemented in restaurants.
 The program is made possible by partnerships between the MATESOL program and restaurant owners who want to provide their workers with opportunities for professional development and language acquisition.
 The on-site ESL program was recently featured on CNN and NY1.